Parents’ guide to internet technology

 So how do we begin to understand this array of ‘internet-enabled’ devices that our children are using on a daily basis?

 A great place to start is this AmanTECH Digital Parenting guide to internet technology.
-Scroll down the page to find out more about the four main categories of internet-enabled devices.
+Scroll down the page to find out more about the five main categories of internet-enabled devices.

 Smartphones are mobile phones with internet access.
 The latest models can be compared to a traditional desktop computer; a computer that just happens to slip into your pocket or handbag as easily as a wallet or purse.